 In 2013, Treefrog Games released a board game entitled Terry Pratchett's The Witches.
 It is a pseudo sequel to their Ank-Morpork game, which I have yet to play.

 This game offers a fun, if rather slight experience that sees you play as one of four trainee witches tasked with helping the residents of Lancre in order to learn your craft.
-You do this by rolling dice to reach a certain number in order to resolve the tiles.
+You do this by rolling dice to reach a certain number in order to resolve the problems represented as tiles.
 These come in green easy tiles or purple hard ones.

 The easy tiles are a little too easy.
 So easy that defeating them becomes a little boring after a while.
 The true fun begins when attempting the hard tiles.
 These problems are far more perilous than 'Sick Pig' or 'Pregnancy' and are impossible to do with dice alone.
 You'll need to use cards to help you and if you still fail, different effects will happen.